-- Applying the Climate, Community, and Biodiversity (CCB) Program;
+- Applying the Climate, Community & Biodiversity (CCB) Standards;

-- Completing a VCS Sustainable Development Contributions Report (forthcoming)
+- Completing a Sustainable Development Contributions Report; or

 CORSIA VCU Label

-Where VCUs are demonstrated to have met each of the eligibility criteria set out in VCU Eligibility Criteria section (above), a “CORSIA label” will be applied to such VCUs and displayed on the Verra Registry to indicate eligibility for use in CORSIA.
+Where VCUs are demonstrated to have met each of the eligibility criteria set out above, a “CORSIA label” will be applied to such VCUs and displayed on the Verra Registry to indicate eligibility for use in CORSIA.
 Verra believes taking this labelling approach is more sensible than creating an entirely new unit type, since VCUs eligible for CORSIA may also be used for other purposes besides CORSIA.

-The CORSIA label will appear in the Verra Registry, and will be searchable, in a similar fashion to other credit-level additional certifications, such as VCU labels for CCB Program certification (i.e., the label will appear on the VCUs as opposed to at the project-level).
+The CORSIA label will appear in the Verra Registry, and will be searchable, in a similar fashion to other credit-level (as opposed to project-level) additional certifications, such as VCU labels for CCB Program certification.
 Verra is currently in the process of developing this CORSIA VCU label within the Verra Registry platform.